coreyfournier/PoolChemistry/README.md

 More documentation to come

-GET lists out all the commands http://192.168.2.106/HELP
+GET lists out all the commands as json http://192.168.2.106/HELP

-POST the command to Configure the devices http://192.168.2.106/CMD
+POST the command to Configure the devices as json.
+A single string is the command.
+I used Postman to get this to work http://192.168.2.106/CMD